Arthur Fauset: Family background

 Fauset was born on January 20, 1899, and was the middle child of three children in an interracial family in Flemington, New Jersey.
 His father, Redmon Fauset, was African American and likely of mixed race.
 He was a minister in the African Methodist Episcopal Church.
 Redmon Fauset's second wife, a white woman named Bella, was born into a Jewish family.
 Bringing three children from her first marriage, she converted to Christianity to marry Fauset.
 Redmon Fauset had seven children by his first marriage, before his wife Annie (née Seamon) died.

 As a person of known mixed race, Arthur Fauset never identified fully with either of his parents' ethnic groups as a child or adult.
 According to the hypodescent practices of U.S. society, he and his siblings were considered Negro (or Black).
 They were people of color.

 Both Redmon and Bella Fauset were dedicated to the importance of education.
-Redmon believed that writing was an essential discipline while Bella was a devout integrationist, believing firmly in social integration.
-She encouraged the children in their schooling after Redmon died when Arthur was four years old.
+Redmon believed that writing was an essential discipline.
+Bella was a devout integrationist, believing firmly in social integration and she encouraged the children in their schooling after Redmon died when Arthur was four years old.
 In his adult life, in contrast to his father, Fauset broke away from religion and identified as a "free thinker."

 Education

-Fauset attended Central High School, a top academic high school for boys in Philadelphia.
-He studied further at the Philadelphia School of Pedagogy for Men, where he received his teaching credentials, and started his first teaching position in 1918.
+Fauset attended Central High School, a top academic high school for boys in Philadelphia; he studied further at the Philadelphia School of Pedagogy for Men, where he received his teaching credentials, and started his first teaching position in 1918.
 In the mid-1920s, he took the principal's merit exams, scoring so highly that he qualified for promotion.

 He began studying and practicing anthropology.
 He was mentored by writer Alain Locke, who also became a friend and emphasized an academic approach to guide his activism.
-Fauset earned a B.A. in 1921 and an M.A. in 1924 from the University of Pennsylvania.
-After teaching for years and pursuing advanced studies, he earned a Ph.D. in 1942 from Penn.
+Fauset earned a B.A. in 1921 and an M.A. in 1924 from the University of Pennsylvania; after teaching for years and pursuing advanced studies, he earned a Ph.D. in 1942 from Penn.

 Fauset pursued education in order to feed and develop his intellect.
 He was discouraged because of his race from ambitions to teach at the university level.
 People of color had fewer opportunities in academia, but some men completed advanced degrees and obtained some college positions.
 Fauset taught and was principal at Joseph Singerly Public School, an elementary school in North Philadelphia, for 20 years.